message/iata/ES.md

 5. Passengers entering or transiting through Spain must complete an "FCS Health Control Form" before departure at <a href="https://www.spth.gob.es/">https://www.spth.gob.es/</a> or via the Spain Travel Health-SpTH App.
 This will generate a QR code which must be presented upon arrival.
 - This does not apply to deadheading crew.
 6. Passengers are subject to medical screening upon arrival.
+7. Passengers could be subject to quarantine for 10 days.